AmyKeedwell/3-Milestone-Project-OnTheRocks/README.md

 all of the required fields, their email will be sucessfully sent and they will see a pop up 'Thank you for booking a reservation with us, we will be in touch to confirm your booking and look forward to seeing you!' once closed the page will reload and clear/refresh the form.

 ---

+## Sent to family and friends to test.

+I sent my deployed heroku link to friends and family to test the site, try it out and give me feedback.
+- One issue flagged (although not directly an issue with the code itself) a friend attempted to add a cocktail to the site whilst using an iPad, he found that he was unable to upload a valid image url as was unable to copy image address from the iPad, he could add a cocktail with a filler fake url but it would not look asthetically pleasing to have an image missing as this is the main part of the recipe card.
+- The same friend tried again on a desktop and found no issues at the time!
+    - In future versions I would look to replace the image url to a file finder, which I believe I will learn how to do in the Django module next!

+---